 Some physical causes of desire issues may include low testosterone, hormonal imbalances, aging or medication side-effects.
 Mental factors which can contribute to a low sex drive can include depression, anxiety, stress, and feeling overwhelmed.
 If your sex drive is low your therapist will work with you to discover what creates arousal.
 Learning to become aroused will help you overcome a low sex drive.
 Sometimes two partners have very different levels of libido.
 Your sex therapist will help you communicate about sexual needs to be in sync with each other.
 Many times, a relationship starts with great sex.
 Over time, two people have to work together on communication skills to keep it great.

 Having questions around sexual identity, gender identity and sexual orientation can be confusing, anxiety provoking, and intimidating at first.
 By addressing these complicated and often misunderstood aspects of sexuality, deep healing can take place.
-If your sexuality includes Kink, Poly, BDSM or anything considered “non-vanilla sex,” it is important to work with a therapist who is understanding and knowledgeable about issues within these communities.
+If your sexuality includes Kink, BDSM or anything considered “non-vanilla sex,” it is important to work with a therapist who is understanding, supportive and knowledgeable about issues within these communities, and the same goes for LGBTQ or Poly communities.
 A skilled sex therapist will be able to assist clients in navigating their sexual identity in a supportive, non-judgmental setting.
 A key element in treatment is to reduce the shame surrounding your sexual preferences.
 This helps you to practice your sexuality freely, as long as it is in a safe manner between consenting adults.

 While sexual assault is less common in men than in women, the effects are no less damaging or devastating.
 According to the National Institute of Justice, approximately one in 33 men will be the victim of a sexual assault.
 Any sexual act that happens without your consent can have negative effects on your sexuality.
 Unwanted sexual experiences may result in a decreased interest in sex.
 Another problem from sexual trauma is difficulty trusting and being intimate with a partner.
 The negative effects of sexual trauma require professional help, whether it happened at a very early age or as an adult.
 Working with a sex therapist provides an opportunity for support, healing and open discussions about your sexual history.
 This work is necessary to realize a fulfilling sexual future.